werebus/mc-config/README.md

-Ansible playbook to configure my (private) Minecraft server.
+[Ansible][ansible] playbook to configure my (private) Minecraft server.
 The philosophy here is that everything should be configured _here_ and deployed over Ansible.
 Any manual changes to the server configuration will likely be overwritten.

 Installed components
 ====================